cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 choosing an IDPF that evaluates to `1` at more than one node at a given level of the tree.

-This issue can be mitigated by using an IDPF that is extractable as defined in in Appendix D of {{BBCGGI21}}.
+This issue can be mitigated by using an IDPF that is extractable as defined in Appendix D of {{BBCGGI21}}.
 Extractability ensures that, for a particular level of the tree, it is infeasible for an attacker to control values of the IDPF such that it takes on chosen non-zero values at more than one node.
 (It